jstacoder/flask-ide/README.md

 #####SSH Support (planned)
 #####Support for multiple login accounts and base directorys per SSH server (planned)

+i now have a live [demo](https://flask-ide-readonly.herokuapp.com) running in readonly mode,check it out.

 currently only actully supports editing files local to flask-ide's install, but full local filesystem editing will be added soon, and so will connecting to servers via ssh. keep checking back